Suspended social workers

-You may also have family legal protection as part of your home or car insurance and this may entitle you to support with fitness to practise proceedings, but you would need to check with your provider as every policy will be different.
+You may also have family legal protection as part of your home, mobile phone or car insurance.
+This may entitle you to support with fitness to practise proceedings, but you would need to check with your provider as every policy will be different.

 If you’re unsure about anything in this guidance or want to speak to someone about your suspension, please contact your case review officer as soon as possible.